Why is growing your skills not an optional extra?

 Also, by being an all-round expert across different skill areas, you can play an important role going forward in training new staff.

 Because the focus of our work is digital, we concentrate much of our skills growth on increasing knowledge in certain important areas.
-For instance, in digital marketing we look to use analytical software packages to study how well our content and strategy are working.
+For instance, in digital marketing we look to use analytical software packages to study how well our content and marketing strategy are working.

 The more we know and understand, the easier is it to know how to respond to the data.
 This might tell us that we need to change something because it isn’t working well, or that it is working well and we need to do more of it.